babatake/pymeep-examples/README.md

 This repository contains example simulations using [Meep](https://github.com/probstj/pymeep) — a free FDTD simulation software for modeling electromagnetic systems.

 ## 📁 Contents
+A collection of FDTD simulation examples for optical waveguides

 ## 🔧 Requirements